FAQs On Defense Against Viral Diseases

-I encountered a bacteria infection that was difficult to cure; so I am writing a series of defense against viral diseases FAQ articles to protect yourself.
+I encountered a bacteria infection that was difficult to cure; so I am writing a series of defense against viral diseases FAQs to help you.

 Every day your body wages war against disease enemies that are silent and unseen, but potentially deadly.